V-Rakshita/JKFLIPFLOP-USING-IF-ELSE/README.md

 ## **PROCEDURE**

-1. Open Quartus and create a new project.
-Go to File -> New -> Verilog HDL File and type the program.
+1. Open Quartus and go to File -> New Project Wizard to create a new project.

-2. Compile and run the program.
+2. Then, Go to File -> New -> Verilog HDL File and type the program.
+Compile and run the program.

 3. Then go to Tools -> NetList Viewers -> RTL Viewer and generate the RTL schematic and save the logic diagram.